 How has it changed me as a teacher?

 The skills, techniques, activities, songs and instruments haven’t changed.
 It has been the vocabulary I use when teaching which has changed as I focus more on the way I deliver information to the children to keep the lines of inquiry at the forefront of my lessons.

 My questions to other PYP specialist/single subject teachers out there are: How do you plan?
 What has worked for you in your school?
 How do you link to the classroom UOI while staying true to your discipline?

-Read part 2 in this series showing the overview of my 2014 planning.
+Read part 2 in this series showing how we developed the programming further in 2014 onwards.

 Teach to transform!